Julia B. Saltz

 My research interests center around understanding how ecological and evolutionary factors interact to promote variation in social behaviors.
 More specifically, I am interested in how these factors influence individual behavioral plasticity and group dynamics.
 I received my B.S. from the University of Virginia in 2013, and joined the Saltz Lab at Rice in 2015.

-My interests are focused primarily on how genetic variation, the environment, and social interactions contribute to differences in how individuals learn.
+My interests are focused primarily on genetic variation in decision-making and learning, and the evolution of learning.
 I am particularly concerned with the plasticity of learning behaviors, and how displayed plasticities may be influenced over time.
 I received my B.S. in Biology at Texas A&M University.

 I am interested in the evolution and maintenance of social and sexual interactions and the selective pressures that shape mating systems.
 I got my B.S. and M.S. from Rice University and then moved to Washington University in St. Louis with Joan Strassmann and David Queller for my Ph.D. where I studied population structure and mating dynamics in the social amoeba Dictyostelium discoideum.
 Now as a postdoc in the Saltz lab, I will be focusing on understanding the genetics of aggression in Drosophila melanogaster, as well as investigating variation in reproductive investment.